ChoiJiOne/2024/README.md

-# CoinDash2D
+# CoinDash
-- `CoinDash2D` is a project for developing a Coin dash 2D game based on my engine.
+- `CoinDash` is a project for developing a simple coin dash game based on my engine.

 ## Support Platform
 - Windows 10/11 Home/Pro